raml-org/api-modeling-framework/README.md

 ### Parsing and Generation

-AMF can be used as a tool to parse RAML and OpenAPI documents, generating a common data model stored in a data graph as the output.
+AMF can be used as a tool to parse RAML and OAS documents, generating a common data model stored in a data graph as the output.

 ![Translation](https://raml-org.github.io/api-modeling-framework/images/translation.png)

-This model can be queried and manipulated, and then serialised back into documents using RAML or OpenAPI syntaxes.
+This model can be queried and manipulated, and then serialised back into documents using RAML or OAS syntaxes.
 Additional syntaxes like JSON-LD are also supported by the library.

 ### Interoperability

-API information in the AMF model can not only be parsed and generated from RAML and OpenAPI documents, the library also provides functionality for pieces of API description expressed in different syntaxes to work together through the common AMF data model.
+API information in the AMF model can not only be parsed and generated from RAML and OAS documents, the library also provides functionality for pieces of API description expressed in different syntaxes to work together through the common AMF data model.

 ### Modularity and Reusability